particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 - You can capture the data using the Particle CLI and USB connection

-If you are [programming the device by USB using the Particle CLI](/datasheets/app-notes/an038-installing-specific-device-os/#usb-particle-cli-manually-), one of the first steps is typically to use the `particle identify` command.
+If you are programming the device by USB using the Particle CLI, one of the first steps is typically to use the `particle identify` command.
 This will show the Device ID of the Particle device and ICCID of the SIM card.
+See the [programming devices](/reference/developer-tools/programming-devices/) for more information.

 Then you can activate the SIM: